Best noise-canceling wireless earbuds 2023

 Moving right along with our list, we need to talk about the AirPods Pro (2nd Gen).
 Easily some of the most popular truly wireless earbuds in existence, our own review of the original AirPods Pro found them delivering an excellent user experience in return for the high price.
 That balance very much remains with this latest iteration.

-Like the Bose QuietComfort Earbuds II and Sony WF-1000XM4, the AirPods Pro (2nd Gen) offer some of the best noise-cancellation you'll find in a pair of earbuds.
-Apple doubled down on the ANC, silencing more varied sounds going on around you than the previous pair could.
+Like the Bose QuietComfort Earbuds II and Sony WF-1000XM5, the AirPods Pro (2nd Gen) offer some of the best noise cancelation you'll find in a pair of wireless earbuds.
+Apple doubled down on the ANC, silencing more varied sounds going on around you than the previous model could.
 They can block out an impressive range, and in a similar fashion, the Transparency mode does the exact opposite and allows you to clearly hear everything around you when wearing the earbuds.

-You can technically use the AirPods Pro with an Android phone, but you miss out on some of the features that make AirPods so great in the first place.
+You can technically use the AirPods Pro with most of the best Android phones, but you miss out on some of the features that make these so great in the first place.
 As such, we're more inclined to recommend these if you have an iPhone.

 You'll want to hear this

-True wireless earbuds that have noise cancelation are quickly exploding in popularity, and as of right now, the best ones you can buy are the Bose QuietComfort Earbuds II.
+True wireless earbuds that have noise cancelation features are quickly exploding in popularity, and as of right now, the best ones you can buy are Bose's QuietComfort Earbuds II.
 When it comes to snuffing things out, these sequel buds come out on top.
-Great sound quality, plus noise-canceling in a league of its own, and we have no complaints about battery life.
+Great sound quality, plus noise-canceling in a league of its own, and we also have no complaints about battery life.

 Ted Kritsonis loves taking photos when the opportunity arises, be it on a camera or smartphone.
 Beyond sports and world history, you can find him tinkering with gadgets or enjoying a cigar.
 Often times, that will be with a pair of headphones or earbuds playing tunes.
 When he's not testing something, he's working on the next episode of his podcast, Tednologic.